fossas/fossa-inbound-usage-workflow/README.md

   - [ ] Ensure `inbound-usage` label exists.
 If not, contact your OSPO lead (they should be admins in FOSSA).
   - [ ] Grab your FOSSA access token.
 - [ ] Run`fossa analze --label inbound-usage --fossa-api-key $FOSSA_API_KEY`
+  - [ ] Feel free to use the `project flag` to supply a different project name.
 - [ ] Visit the FOSSA Report Link that is generated in `stderr` and wait for the scan to complete.
 - [ ] Review results with your OSPO.